sokoloveugene/data-mapper/README.md

 ---

-## Available features
+## Featured Capabilities

-- set static value
+- Setting a static value
-- bypass property as is
+- Bypassing a property as is
-- set default value (can be function)
+- Setting a default value (which can be a function)
-- modify property with functions before set
+- Modifying a property with functions prior to setting
-- apply reusable schema
+- Applying a reusable schema
-- apply schema for each element in array
+- Applying a schema to each element in an array
-- apply schema for some elements in array
+- Applying a schema to selected elements in an array
-- switch case
+- Switch case implementation
-- switch case for every item in array
+- Switch case implementation for each item in an array
-- spread object
+- Spreading an object
-- reduce list to map
+- Reducing a list to a map
-- runtime type transformation
+- Performing runtime type transformations
-- generate ts interface from mapping schema (getInterface function)
+- Generating a TypeScript interface from a mapping schema (using the "getInterface" function)

-## Usage
+## How to Use

-A schema object `key` is the final **destination** `value` is the `command` to pick element, modify and set to the **destination** object as the `value`.
+In a schema object, the "key" represents the final "destination," and the "value" is a "command" that selects an element, makes modifications, and sets it to the "destination" object as its "value."

 ### Base usage